ajp3944/Security-Bot/README.md

 -----------------------------------------------------------------------------------------------------

 THIS BOT DOES NOT SAVE ANY INFORMATION OTHER THAN WHAT IS PUT INTO PASSWORD MANAGER
+    - Password manager has yet to be implemented

 Information Checkers:
 This bot uses information retrieved by API, we did not include any